 Life is far more fulfilling when you make connections and feel genuinely valued.

-Disappointingly, there has been a distinct shift in some people's treatment since the brain attacks due to the (current & concerning) ignorance of strokes and acquired brain injuries + the widely-accepted avoidance climate (especially for those who suffer such when young), the unwarranted stigma attached to mental health woes and my (perceived) worth to them now with all that I have lost in brain abilities, life progression and social status.
+Disappointingly, there has been a distinct shift in some people's treatment since the brain attacks due to the (current & concerning) ignorance of strokes & acquired brain injuries + the widely-accepted avoidance climate (especially for those who suffer such when young), the unwarranted stigma attached to mental health woes & my (perceived) worth to them now with all that I have lost in brain abilities, life progression & social status.

 It is truly mind boggling that it is currently accepted by society as a whole (#elephantintheroom) and that any issues since strokes with friendships seems to be put on the person with the brain injury, regardless of what part of the brain the injury struck, what they are constantly suffering from, how much they give to the friendships & the poor treatment they can be dealt.

 Time for action.
-Let's be more like the kind fella above!
+Let's be more like the kind-and-clever fella above!

 July 2019